SkafteNicki/dtu_mlops/s7_deployment/apis.md

     codes.
 Next, let's call a page that exists.
     { .annotate }

-    1. :man_raising_hand: If you do not get a status code of 404, it can either be due to some firewall settings or the fact that many other students are doing the same exercise at the same time and we are essentially [DDOS'ing](https://en.wikipedia.org/wiki/Denial-of-service_attack) GitHub.
-It does not matter if you get a different status code.
+    1. :man_raising_hand: If you do not get a status code of 404, it can either be due to some firewall settings or the fact that many other students are doing the same exercise at the same time and we are hitting GitHub's API rate limits.
+GitHub limits unauthenticated requests to **60 per hour per IP address**.
+When many students use the same network (e.g., DTU's network), you may see rate limit errors like `{"message":"API rate limit exceeded..."}`.
+Don't worry - this is expected and we'll learn how to handle it with authentication in a later exercise.
+For now, it does not matter if you get a different status code.

     ```python
     import requests